RocheDJ/kCloud/mob/Android/README.md

 The project is based on a previous project I did for Mobile Development Assignment II Github [Link](https://github.com/RocheDJ/DataViewLogger/tree/Assignment-II) but with some under the hood changes.

-1) Data retrieved from kCloud API server using Volly.
+1) User Login and Data retrieved from kCloud API server using Volly.

-2) User login and registration from the same API server.

-3) User can scan NFC tag to ID particular instillation.
+2) User can scan NFC tag to ID particular instillation.

-4) APK file built for limited user testing.
+3) APK file built for limited user testing.

 ---